N-600 Processing Times in June 2026: What to Expect When Applying for a Certificate of Citizenship

 Read our comprehensive guide on RFEs to learn more.

-Step 5: USCIS Review and Interview (if applicable)
+Step 5: USCIS review and interview (if applicable)

 In some cases, USCIS will schedule an interview to ask additional questions, but in most cases they will make a decision based on the documents submitted.
-Once USCIS has all required documents and information, they will let you know that case processing has been completed and schedule you for an oath ceremony.
+Once USCIS has all the required documents and information, they will let you know that case processing has been completed and schedule you for an oath ceremony.

-Step 6: Attend Your Oath Ceremony
+Step 6: Attend your oath ceremony

-If you are more than 14 years old, you’ll need to go to the USCIS office on the scheduled time to take the Oath of Allegiance.
+If you are more than 14 years old, you’ll need to go to the USCIS office at the scheduled time to take the Oath of Allegiance.
 After taking the oath, you will receive and sign your Certificate of Citizenship.

 The processing time for the N-600 form can vary significantly based on your individual case and conditions that are beyond your control.